Mark Baldwin (baseball)

-In 1889, Baldwin, described as "intelligent and outspoken," recruited players for the Chicago Pirates of the Players' League (PL).
-Baldwin played for Chicago and finished the year as the PL leader in games played as a pitcher (58), innings pitched (492), wins (33), strikeouts (206), complete games (56), and walks (249), as the Pirates finished fourth in the league, ten games behind the first-place Boston Reds.
-Retrospectively, a PL historian described him as a star of the league.
+In 1889, Baldwin, described as "intelligent and outspoken", recruited players for the Chicago Pirates of the Players' League (PL).
+Baldwin played for Chicago and finished the year as the PL leader in games played as a pitcher (58), innings pitched (492), wins (33), strikeouts (206), complete games (53), and walks (249), as the Pirates finished fourth in the league, ten games behind the first-place Boston Reds.
+A PL historian has described him as a star of the league.
 Back in the NL, he signed with the Pittsburgh Pirates, where he played from 1891 to 1893.
 Baldwin was arrested after the Homestead strike in 1892 and charged with aggravated riot, but never received a trial.
 He finished his MLB career with the New York Giants in 1893, and played several seasons for independent teams afterwards.

 During his career, he batted and threw right-handed, weighed 190 lbs, and stood 6 ft tall.
 After baseball, Baldwin became a physician and practiced at Passavant Hospital in Pittsburgh.
 He died of cardiorenal disease on November 10, 1929, and is interred at Allegheny Cemetery.

 Early life

 Marcus Elmore Baldwin was born in Pittsburgh, Pennsylvania, on October 29, 1863, to Franklin E. and Margaret Baldwin.
-One of two children to the couple, Mark and his family moved to Homestead, Pennsylvania in 1872.
+One of two children born to the couple, Mark and his family moved to Homestead, Pennsylvania in 1872.
 Franklin, a real estate speculator, previously worked as a steelworker and a nailer.
 As a child, Mark wanted to be a physician.
-Mark started to pitch for amateur Homestead teams in 1880, and, after high school, attended Pennsylvania State University (PSU).
+Mark started to pitch for amateur Homestead teams in 1880, and, after high school, attended Pennsylvania State College (PSC), later renamed Pennsylvania State University.